Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 • presume them correct and true;

-• and to claim ownership of any withheld or paid in amounts up to that calculated liability, and/or (eventually) issue an appropriate "Notice of Deficiency" for any outstanding balance.
+• claim ownership of any withheld or paid in amounts up to that calculated liability, and/or (eventually) issue an appropriate "Notice of Deficiency" for any outstanding balance.

 (NOTE: The agency is also thus invited to impose available statutory sanctions, such as a "failure to file" penalty, for instance.
 This is because the requirement to file-- which generally arises upon receipt of a threshold amount of "income"-- and jurisdiction for the imposition of sanctions have been presumptively established by the allegations of the taxable activity report and the failure of the reportee to rebut them after being put on notice.)